AceDataCloud/SoraAPI/README.md

 }
 ```

-It can be seen that the generated effect is a video created from images, and the result is similar to the above text.
+It can be seen that the generated effect is a video created from an image, and the result is similar to the above text.

-### Character Video Generation Task
+### Character Generation Video Task

 If you want to generate a character video task, the parameter `character_url` must first be passed in with the video link needed to create the character.
 Note that the video must not contain real people, otherwise it will fail.
 You can specify the following content: